webplatform/docs/css/properties/grid-row-end/index.md

 |Description=If there is a named grid area with the specified name, contributes a line to the placement by specifying the line at the corresponding edge of that named grid area.
 Otherwise, if there is a named line with the specified name, contributes a line to the placement by specifying the first line of that name.
 Otherwise, contributes nothing to the placement.
 }}{{CSS Property Value
 |Data Type=<integer> <ident>
-|Description= Contributes a line to the placement by specifying the Nth grid line.
+|Description=Contributes a line to the placement by specifying the Nth grid line.
 (Negative integers are allowed, but zero is not; if <integer> is omitted, it defaults to 1.)
 If a name is given as an <ident>, only lines with that name are counted.
 If no line with that name exists, it instead specifies the first grid line (or the last, if <integer> is negative).
 If not enough lines of that name exist, it specifies the last such named line (or the first, if the <integer> is negative).
 }}{{CSS Property Value
 |Data Type=<span> [<integer> or <ident>]
 |Description=Contributes a grid span to the placement by specifying that the corresponding edge of the item’s grid area is N grid lines from the opposite edge of the item's grid area.
 (Negative integers and zero are not allowed; if <integer> is omitted, it defaults to 1.)
 If a name is given as an <ident>, only lines with that name are counted.
 If no line with that name exists, the name is ignored.
 If not enough lines of that name exist, it spans to the last such named line.